Updated January 20, 2025

 • Additional fees and charges

 You will incur penalties for your late payments.
-It's a consequence of not following due dates or not paying minimum amounts of the statement.
+It's a consequence of not following due dates or not making minimum payment for your credit card bill or credit accounts.

 Note that these additional fees are different from the monthly interest charges you need to pay.